 Update related to COVID-19

-Johnson County Mental Health Center is currently accepting a limited number of applications for student positions from schools that we hold an active agreement with for summer and fall 2021.
+Johnson County Mental Health Center has filled our student positions for 2021 to 2022 academic year.
+We are unable to fulfill any further requests at this time.
 Please check back here in the future for changes to our student programs.

 Johnson County Mental Health Center supports the professional training of students through the establishment of collaborative relationships with institutions of higher learning by offering unpaid student practicum, internships, and other student field experience opportunities for a variety of disciplines.
 Undergraduate and graduate level field experiences are available in both clinical and non-clinical disciplines.